Netanyahu decries release of wrong body as a ceasefire violation. Hamas pledges to investigate

 The Israeli army said Thursday that the fourth body released by Hamas was an “anonymous, unidentified body.”
 It said the Bibas family had been notified, including Yarden Bibas, Shiri’s husband and father of the two boys, who had been taken captive separately from his wife and children and was released early this month as part of the ceasefire deal.

 Hamas has claimed Lifshitz, Shiri Bibas and her sons were killed in Israeli airstrikes.
-But Israel said the testing had found the two boys and Lifshitz were killed by their captors.
+But Israel said tests found the two boys and Lifshitz were killed by their captors.

 U.S. envoy Adam Boehler described the release of the wrong body as “horrific” and a “clear violation” of the ceasefire.